Want to know how to get your VAT tax refund in Rome?

 Most of the time, you will get back about 11-13% of the tax you spend.
 But even on a minimum purchase of 155 Euros, this is around 20 Euros.
 Why leave this money on the table?
 You are entitled to get it back!

-When you get your refund, you can get it on your credit card or in cash.
+When you get your tax refund in Rome, you can get it on your credit card or in cash.

 Getting your refund on your credit card: